 The second bright spot during Mercury retrograde is what's called the inferior conjunction.
 This occurs when the Mercury retrograde conjuncts (aligns with) the transit (moving) Sun.
 This happens during every Mercury retrograde, and the inferior conjunction can show a time during the retrograde that is great for focusing on a new project, idea, plan that can be your focus for the next two months or so, or until the next time Mercury and the Sun conjunct after the retrograde is over (the superior conjunction).
 It can start with the inferior conjunction and culminate with the superior conjunction.

 The third bright spot during Mercury retrograde is when the retrograde sextiles or trines any of the transit planets.
 Sextiles and trines are easy aspects, and therefore more easily positive, and when Mercury retrograde is making a sextile or trine to one of the other planets, this is a time when we can use the retrograde energy positively.
 To Venus, it can play out in our dealings with others; to Mars, we can take initiative more easily; to Jupiter, we can focus on opportunities; to Saturn, we can be more disciplined; to Uranus, we can embrace the unconventional or make changes; to Neptune, we can trust instincts and be imaginative; and to Pluto, we can find power and take control.

-July 2019 New & Full Moons
+January 2022 New & Full Moons

 February 2022 New & Full Moons

 Jupiter in Aquarius: December 2020 - May 2021, July - December 2021

 Uranus in Taurus: May - November 2018, March 2019 - July 2025, November 2025 - April 2026